desech/studio-react/README.md

 cd my-app
 npm run eject
-  - you might need to git commit and push all changes before ejecting if you are in a git repo npm install react-router-dom rm -rf node_modules public .git package-lock.json yarn.lock cd src
+  - you might need to git commit and push all changes before ejecting if you are in a git repo
+  - alternatively you can just remove the `.git` folder npm install react-router-dom rm -rf node_modules public .git package-lock.json yarn.lock cd src